Spartronics4915/2019-DeepSpace/DrivetrainCharacterization.md

 robot-coordinates (like wheel rotations) into world or field coordinates (like the linear and angular acceleration of the robot chassis).
 `Dynamics` refers to the amount of force required to achieve a requested velocity and acceleration.
-Different drive models require different kinematics and robots with the same kinematic model will generally have different dynamics due to differences in mass, mass distribution and sources of friction.
+Different drive models require different _kinematics_.
+Similarly, robots with the _same_ kinematic model will generally have different _dynamics_ due to differences in mass, mass distribution and sources of friction.

 The DifferentialDrive is the representation of the robot kinematics for a robot with two independently operating drivetrains located on the left and right side of the robot.
 If we wish to adopt an alternate drive-train design like mecanum or swerve, we'll need need an alternate implementation of DifferentialDrive, and likely abstract that interface so we can easily switch between different drive models.
-This is the approach followed by "jaci's pathfollower" and this has been recently adopted as the WPI libraries path follower implementation.
+This is the approach followed by "jaci's pathfollower" - the software package that has been recently adopted as the standard FRC/WPI path follower implementation.

-Here are the kinematic equations for the differential drive:
+Here are the kinematic equations for the differential drive.
+Note that these formulas are independent of time.
+That means that you can use them for position, velocity or acceleration calculations.

 ```java
 public ChassisState solveForwardKinematics(final WheelState wmotion)